 Grey is Green has spent decades working within Alberta’s recycling system, transforming hard-to-recycle plastics, including used oil containers, into durable, 100 percent recycled plastic lumber.
-In parallel, Premium Built Structures has reimagined how buildings are constructed through its Eco Foundations system, replacing conventional wood and concrete foundations with long-lasting, low-maintenance alternatives made from recycled materials.
+In parallel, Premium Built Structures has reimagined how post frame buildings are constructed through its Eco Column foundation systems.
+The Eco Column is designed to keep wood posts above ground, replacing conventional steel and precast concrete foundations with a long-lasting, low-maintenance alternative made from recycled materials.

 Together, their collaboration brings this circular solution to life.
-Grey is Green supplies the recycled plastic lumber, while Premium Built integrates it directly into structural applications, creating buildings that last longer and reduce both waste and material demand.
+Grey is Green supplies the recycled plastic lumber, while Premium Built integrates it directly into structural applications, creating post frame foundations that last longer and reduce both waste and material demand.
 What was once considered waste is now a foundational building material, used at scale in real-world construction.

 This partnership demonstrates how innovation across industries can reshape entire systems, turning a persistent waste challenge into a practical, lasting solution within Alberta’s built environment.